BeMuCa/112-Medizin/README.md

+# Welcome to our code for the AI in medicine challenge
+We used five different algorithms (NN,kNN,SVM,RF,GB) to test their capabilities in finding sick patients among a given dataset.
+Our goals was not only to test out the performance of the algorithms, but to test different features and find out which ones were the strongest ones.

+# Ignore the following section if you are not interested in the conditions and introduction of the challenge to the task

 # 18-ha-2010-pj
 Demo-Code zum Projektseminar "Wettbewerb künstliche Intelligenz in der Medizin" WiSe 2021/2022.
 Das Beispiel definiert gleichzeitig das Interface zu unserem Evaluierungs-System.